v1shnu-v/v1shnu-v/README.md

 ## Hi 👋,
 I'm Vishnu Vijay, an aspiring engineer who is passionate about coding.
 I'm also a self proclaimed graphic designer and memelord.

-- 🔭 I’m currently working on Python and Verilog projects
+- 🔭 I’m currently working on Python and C/C++ projects
 - 💬 Ask me about: tech, gaming and memes
 - 😄 Pronouns: he/him
 - ⚡ Languages: Python3, C/C++, Verilog